oluwadareseyi/vite-webflow-starter/README.md

 ### Places to host your `index.js` file

 - You can upload the file to your Webflow project and link to it.
 You have to convert the file to a `.txt` file before uploading and then link to it.
 This is because Webflow doesn't allow you to upload `.js` files.
-You should replace the head code with the link yto the file as shown below:
+You should replace the head code with the link to the file as shown below:

   ```html
   <script